beurdouche/mls-architecture/draft-omara-mls-architecture.md

-When a Client wishes to establish a group and send an initial message to that group, it contacts the DS and retrieves the initial key material for each other Member, verifies it using the identity key, and then is able to form a joint key with each other Client, and from those forms the group key, which it can use for the encryption of messages.
+When a Client wishes to establish a group and send an initial message to that group, it contacts the DS and retrieves the initial key material for each other Member, verifies it using the public identity key, and then is able to form a joint key with each other Client, and from those forms the group key, which it can use for the encryption of messages.